ibm-cloud-docs/netezza/data_lakehouse/watsonx_datasql.md

 With 11.2.2.9 release, the following SQL commands and functionalities are supported with watsonx.data.
 For more information, see:

 - [CREATE DATABASE](https://www.ibm.com/docs/en/netezza?topic=npsscr-create-database-2)
 - [CREATE EXTERNAL DATASOURCE](https://www.ibm.com/docs/en/netezza?topic=tables-create-external-datasource-command) **draft comment: no info provided in the box note.
+Doesn't look like to be supported in 11.2.2.9.
 TBD with Brajesh**
-- [CREATE GLOBAL TEMPORARY TABLE](https://www.ibm.com/docs/en/netezza?topic=mgtt-create-global-temporary-table-2) **draft comment: temp tables only in NETEZZA_SCHEMA per Brajesh -- TBC with Brajesh/Mike -- not sure what that means..**
+- [CREATE GLOBAL TEMPORARY TABLE](https://www.ibm.com/docs/en/netezza?topic=mgtt-create-global-temporary-table-2) **draft comment: "temp tables only in NETEZZA_SCHEMA" - TBC with Brajesh/Mike -- do we mean temporary tables are only supported in NETEZZA_SCHEMA?**
-- [CREATE TEMPORARY TABLE] **draft comment: temp tables only in NETEZZA_SCHEMA per Brajesh -- TBC with Brajesh/Mike -- not sure what that means..**
+- [CREATE TEMPORARY TABLE] **draft comment: "temp tables only in NETEZZA_SCHEMA" - TBC with Brajesh/Mike -- do we mean temporary tables are only supported in NETEZZA_SCHEMA?**
 - [CREATE SCHEMA](https://www.ibm.com/docs/en/netezza?topic=npsscr-create-schema-2)
 - [CREATE TABLE](https://www.ibm.com/docs/en/netezza?topic=npsscr-create-table-2)
 - [DELETE FROM](https://www.ibm.com/docs/en/netezza?topic=npsscr-delete-2)